 PROVIDE A PROCESS

-It’s not news that leaders like processes.
-With that in mind, you should help them establish a process for communicating that will establish a routine for this new behavior.
-I recommend the process I use with leaders, which provides them with an easy way become comfortable.
+It’s no secret that leaders value processes.
+With this in mind, you should assist them in developing a communication method that will build a habit for this new behavior.
+I advocate the technique I employ with leaders because it makes it simple for them to get comfortable.

-Try to hold the rehearsal in the actual location of the presentation, which will help to relieve anxiety and increase the leader’s confidence.
-If that is not an option, use a conference room.
-Provide the leader with constructive feedback for continued improvement.
+Try to hold the rehearsal in the same area as the presentation to reduce worry and boost the leader’s confidence.
+If it is not an option, a conference room can be used.
+Provide constructive comments to the leader in order for them to continue to progress.

 All of us like to know that we are improving in an activity.
 Leaders like to improve and especially appreciate showing measureable improvement.
 There are many ways to measure improved communications: from employee surveys before and after major presentations, to informal feedback.
 One simple method is to have a small trusted group of employees, say 5-10 anonymously answer survey questions as to the leader’s effectiveness as a communicator.